Norfolk Island: Health care

 The lack of medical facilities available in most remote communities has a major impact on the health care of Norfolk Islanders.
-As is consistent with other extremely remote regions, many older residents find it impossible to remain on the island when their health falters, many leave their homes and live in New Zealand or Australia to get more complex medical care which they require towards the end of their lives.
+As is consistent with other extremely remote regions, many older residents move to New Zealand or Australia to access the required medical care.

 Defence and law enforcement

 Defence is the responsibility of the Australian Defence Force.
 There are no active military installations or defence personnel on Norfolk Island.
 The Administrator may request the assistance of the Australian Defence Force if required.
+As part of "Operation Resolute", the Royal Australian Navy and Australian Border Force deploy Cape and Armidale-class patrol boats to carry out civil maritime security operations in Australian mainland and offshore territories including Norfolk Island, the Heard Island and McDonald Islands, Christmas Island, the Cocos (Keeling) Islands, Macquarie Island, and Lord Howe Island.
+In part to carry out this mission, as of 2023, the Navy's Armidale-class boats are in the process of being replaced by larger Arafura-class offshore patrol vessels.

+In 2023, Australian and American forces conducted joint military exercises in the vicinity of Norfolk Island signifying the island's potential as a staging base for peacekeeping, disaster-relief and other operations in the South Pacific.

 Civilian law enforcement and community policing are provided by the Australian Federal Police.
 The normal deployment to the island is one sergeant and two constables.
 These are augmented by five local Special Members who have police powers but are not AFP employees.